Ducking-Games/godotons/README.md

 You ever have a Godot addon that hasn't made it on to the asset library yet, requires a compatibility branch, or the asset library updates too slowly for you?

-Godoton attampts to solve this by maintaining a minimal configuration file from which it does an Integration/Apply run to download the given repo:branch and then inject the defined path (ex. addon/inkgd) to the local project path (ex. addon/inkgd)
+Godoton attempts to solve this by maintaining a minimal configuration file from which it does an Integration/Apply run to download the given repo:branch and then inject the defined path (ex. addon/inkgd) to the local project path (ex. addon/inkgd)